 In this post we will discuss how pipeline reviews can expose a sales leader, and steps to prevent such an event.
 As a resource, download our 10th annual workbook, How to Make Your Number in 2017.
 Turn to the Sales Strategy section on pages 258 – 326 of the PDF for a complete resource to make your number.

 Here is an example pipeline review between a Private Equity firm and Sales Leader.
 This Sales Leader had aggressive goals.
-The PE firm had invested significant resources to ensure aggressive growth goals are achieved.
-The PE firm wanted to know if he would Make the Number next quarter.
+The PE firm invested significant resources to ensure aggressive growth goals are achieved.
+The PE firm wanted to know if he would make the number next quarter.

 The conversation went like this:

 - PE Firm: Your average sales cycle length is 150 days.
 Correct?
 Why have 30% of your opportunities been active for over 250 days?

 - Sales Leader: Ummm….
 Some of those are bigger deals that take longer.
 Also, some probably need to be removed from the pipeline.